 Some cases are usually dealt with on paper.
 This means that the tribunal will just review papers submitted by HMRC and by you, and make their decision from those.

-If you have any special needs, which they might need to cater for at the hearing, for example, if you have a disability, you should tell the tribunal in advance.
+If you have any special needs which might need to be catered for at the hearing, for example a disability, you should tell the tribunal in advance.

 Normally you have 30 days from the date of HMRC's decision notice in which to tell HMRC you wish to appeal.